TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   President Trump Job ApprovalRasmussen Reports
     *   Approve47
     *   Disapprove51Disapprove +4
-*   2018 Generic Congressional VoteGallup
-    *   Democrats51
-    *   Republicans42Democrats +9

 More Latest Polls In The News

+*   Stephanopoulos to Hirono: Are You Confident Democrats Didn't Leak Blasey Ford Letter, Direct Her To Lawyer?
+*   Funny: SNL Season 44 Premiere Goes All In Mocking Kavanaugh Hearings With Matt Damon Cameo
 *   Sen. Graham Explodes on Dems at Kavanaugh Hearing: "Despicable," I Hope You Never Get This Seat
+*   SponsoredREITs Are Real Estate Working For All Americans and Reshaping Communities
 *   Kavanaugh Opening Statement on Ford: Advice And Consent Been Replaced With Search And Destroy
-*   Dr. Christine Blasey Ford Opening Testimony: Brett Kavanaugh, The Boy Who Sexually Assaulted Me
-*   SponsoredREITs Are Real Estate Working For All Americans and Reshaping Communities
-*   Megyn Kelly: Ford Would "Likely Lose" In Court, Democrats Should Be Happy This Isn't A Trial

 *   Politics
 *   Policy